madihanazim/Mobile-App-Design-Lab-4/README.md

 Show creation screen
- Adding a "+" button
+ a-Adding a "+" button
- Creating a new screen on your storyboard
+ b-Creating a new screen on your storyboard c-Adding text fields d-Text field placeholders
- Adding text fields
- Text field placeholders

 Dismiss creation screen
- Adding a Navigation Bar
+ a-Adding a Navigation Bar
- Adding the cancel button to the navigation bar Creating a new Swift class
- Using our custom Swift class
- Writing the code to dismiss
+ b-Adding the cancel button to the navigation bar c-Creating a new Swift class d-Using our custom Swift class e-Writing the code to dismiss

 Passing data
- Creating a custom function
+ a-Creating a custom function
- Updating our flashcard
+ b-Updating our flashcard
- Adding a "done" button
+ c-Adding a "done" button
- Pass data and dismiss
+ e-Pass data and dismiss
- Making it not crash
+ f-Making it not crash